 A workplace probationary period is, in essence, somewhat of a safety net for an employer.
 It is a period of time for the employer to assess the employee’s suitability for the role so that they can ensure they have taken on someone who can do the job in question.
 It is usually mutually agreed prior to a job being offered to a prospective employee.
 A probation period could be beneficial for an employee too.
 If they felt that the job wasn’t suitable for them before the end of the probation period, they could potentially walk away from the role without having committed to giving a lengthy notice period.

-Probationary periods are usually used when taking on a new employee, but employers could also consider using them when they are considering a job swap or promotion for an employee.
-Usually, if an employee was given a probationary period for a promotion or transfer within the company, they would not have the right to have their old job back should the probationary period not result in them being appointed to the new role.
+Probation periods are usually used when taking on a new employee, but employers could also consider using them when they are considering a job swap or promotion for an employee.
+Usually, if an employee was given a probation period for a promotion or transfer within the company, they would not have the right to have their old job back should the probation period not result in them being appointed to the new role.

 Following an accident at work whilst on probation, you might be interested in knowing your injury at work rights.
 Whether or not you are on probation does not take away your rights as an employee.

 Below we have featured some rights that may apply to your situation if you have been injured in an accident at work during probation: